The Truth About Gender and IQ—and What It Means for Recruitment

 Historically, women were believed to be intellectually inferior as they had slightly smaller skulls.
 By the same logic, an elephant or blue whale should be the most intelligent mammals on the planet.
 Bigger is not necessarily better when it comes to brain size.

 In the past century, gender stereotypes have changed.
-Today, when asked explicitly, most people will agree men and women are equally intelligent.
+Today, when asked explicitly, most people will agree that men and women are equally intelligent.

 But there is quite a difference in implicit or unconscious beliefs about gender and intellect.